Resistance Test Devices

 For laboratories and manual measurements

-- four-wire technology, eliminates line and contact resistance
+- Four-wire technology, eliminates line and contact resistances

 - Surface or ambient temperature measurement

-- Test points can be expanded modularly with relay matrices
+- Test points modularly expandable with relay matrices

 Communication with